jaffaszt/CodeEngineWorkshop/README.md

-# jaffa Sztejjnbok IBM Code Engine Workshop
+# jaffa Sztejnbok IBM Code Engine Workshop

 This is the repository for the IBM Code Engine  workshop presented by Jaffa Sztejnbok from  IBM